imtiazsakib15/imtiazsakib15/README.md

 <br/>
 <br/>

-<b>MedCamp Hub</b> is an medical Camp Management System Website.
-In this website, Organizers organize medical camps, Healthcare professionals provide services in medical camps, and Praticipants can join the medical camps for taking services.
+<b>MedCamp Hub</b> is a medical Camp Management System Website.
+In this website, Organizers organize medical camps, Healthcare professionals provide services in medical camps, and Participants can join the medical camps for taking services.

 <a href="https://med-camp-hub.web.app">View Demo</a>